IBM/banking-risk-mitigation-nlu-studio/README.md

 ## Flow

-1. The user interacts with the app UI to request relevant information corresponding to an event or a client
+1. The user interacts with the app UI to request relevant information corresponding to an event or a client.
 2. The web app UI interacts with the Python-Flask server to receive the required information from the appropriate api.
 3. The flask apis scrape real-time news from popular online news portals.
 4. The scraped data is sent to Watson Natural Language Understanding to extract important entities.